svanderbleek/haskellandchill.com/type-powers.md

 Generic types let us take the familar idea of a variable and use it at the type level.
 The variables themselves can be thought of having a type at a level higher as we will discuss later.
 Allowing a variable is a form of quantification, specifically saying for all possible types.
 We can constrain the types available by using additional syntax.

+> When I write a function of type Int -> Double -> Int, I worry constantly about its correctness.
+When I write a function of type a -> b -> a, I no longer do.

+Oddly enough, with more general types we gain certainty about implementation!

 ### for all interface

 ```